Frequently Asked Questions

 - Under the guidance of leaders, participants take responsibility for keeping their living spaces tidy and clean.

 - Driving is one of the most important safety factors for any summer program.
 At sites where VISIONS leaders drive, we verify driving records in the hiring process.
-Program directors then review driving guidelines on-site, and each leader must pass a driving test before he/she is allowed to drive participants.
+Program directors then review driving guidelines on-site with each member of the leader team before participants arrive to the program.
 In programs where leaders do not drive, we hire professional drivers and occasionally take public transportation.

 - VISIONS places the utmost importance on frequent communication among leaders, participants, community members and with the home office.
 Leaders hold regular meetings to go over a checklist covering how each individual participant is doing in the program.
 Our Executive Director talks regularly with each director in the field to stay current with program elements, including participants’ health and wellbeing.